 "You seriously can't want to go?"
-He undid his tie, unbuttoning the top button of his shirt.
-"I mean in your condition…"
+André asked as he loosened his tie and unbuttoned the top of his shirt.
+"I mean in your condition –"

 "Don't start preaching, André."